tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 ##  ***** this is a work-in-progress ****

-# SpreadsheetGear Explorer Samples in Visual Studio Code
+# SpreadsheetGear sample code in Visual Studio Code

 This repository contains SpreadsheetGear sample code for .NET6 WPF, Windows Forms, and ASP.NET Core applications.